 - Soft drinks

 Alcohol can easily slow down fat loss in ketosis.
-Plus, many alcohol drinks do have carbs to watch out for, such as:
+Plus, many alcoholic drinks are carb-heavy, such as:

 Check out this Low Carb Alcohol Guide: What You Need to Know About Drinking on Keto to learn what’s safe to drink on keto.